projectcalico/calico/maintenance/monitor/monitor-component-visual.md

 #### About Prometheus

-Prometheus is an open source monitoring tool that scrapes metrics from instrumented components and stores as time series data which can be viewed in a visualizer (such as Grafana).
+Prometheus is an open source monitoring tool that scrapes metrics from instrumented components and stores them as time series data which can then be visualized using tools such as Grafana.

 ### Before you begin...